worldbank/gld/Support/B - Country Survey Details/NPL/LFS/Converting between ICLS Definitions.md

 The current coding for 2017 is straightforward:
 ```
 replace lstatus=1 if wrk_paid==1|wrk_agri_sect==2|inlist(purp_agripdct,1,2)|inrange(rsn_absent,1,4)|return_prd==1|paidleave==1
-replace lstatus=1 if lstatus==1&inlist(purp_agripdct,3,4)

 ```
 in which the variables correspond to all four conditions previously mentioned for a given respondent to be defined employed.

-We added the second line to make sure that no observations will be mistakenly coded as employed if their products were mainly for own consumption, which helped exclude two observations who wrongly answered the questions in the raw data set.
+# Dual Employment Workers

+Dual employment here refers to observations who not only have an unpaid job, working only or mainly for family consumption, but also have a paid job.
+Following the questions in Section C, "Identification of Employment", dual employment workers will also be directed to Section D, meaning that they are treated as the employed.

 # Coding to convert the 2017 NPL LFS to the old definition